Hsgngr/hosgungor/how_to_deploy.md

 # How to Deploy the changes

-call firebase deploy to deploy the given domains in firebase. git commit to deploy on github page.
+# First login as correct user
+firebase logout
+firebase login

+# Then deploy the changes
+firebase deploy "for Firebase Hosting" git commit "for Github Pages"